 JIBC reserves the right to initiate an investigation and/or to inform the relevant law enforcement agency without the Consent of the person Disclosing or filing a Complaint regarding an incident of Sexual Violence or Misconduct, and/or to take any other action it feels is reasonable and appropriate, if the Institute has a reasonable belief that the safety of a member of the Institute community and/or the broader community is at risk.

-Academic Accommodation – A change or alteration in the physical environment, or an adaptation of teaching, assessment or evaluation procedures.
+Academic Accommodation – A change or alteration in the physical environment, or an adaptation of teaching, assessment, or evaluation procedures.

 Complainant – An individual who files a Complaint.
-In some instances, the College may act as a Complainant where it becomes aware of allegations of Sexual Violence or Misconduct that, if true, would violate this policy but no person comes forward with a Complaint, or where an investigation is required by law.
+In some instances, the Institute may act as a Complainant where it becomes aware of allegations of Sexual Violence or Misconduct that, if true, would violate this policy but no person comes forward with a Complaint, or where an investigation is required by law.

 Complaint – A statement that a situation is unsatisfactory or unacceptable.
 For the purpose of this Policy, a Complaint is a written statement of facts that alleges Sexual Violence or Misconduct involving a Student including a record of the dates, times, nature of any incidents and names of witnesses.
 The Complaint must contain sufficient detail to allow JIBC to assess the Complaint and conduct an investigation, if required.
 A Complaint can be made by a person who has experienced Sexual Violence or Misconduct or who has been a witness to Sexual Violence or Misconduct.

 Consent – Permission for something to happen or agreement to do something.
-For the purpose of this Policy, Consent is an active, direct, voluntary, un-coerced, ongoing, unimpaired and conscious choice and agreement between adults to engage in sexual activity.
+For the purpose of this Policy, Consent is an active, direct, voluntary, un-coerced, ongoing, unimpaired, and conscious choice and agreement between adults to engage in sexual activity.
 Consent can be withdrawn at any point.